Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns historical measurement series for one pollutant at one station over a date range, with specific use cases like trend analysis.
-It distinguishes from siblings by mentioning DataCanvas spillover and subsequent query with openaq_dataframe_query.
+The description clearly states the tool's function: 'Historical measurement series for one pollutant at one station over a date range.'
+It is specific about the resource (measurements), scope (one pollutant/station/date range), and distinct use cases like trend analysis.
+The spill-to-DataCanvas behavior also differentiates it from sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.